Source: Giants going back to Eli as starting QB

-EAST RUTHERFORD, N.J. -- Eli Manning is expected to return as the New York Giants' starting quarterback after a one-week demotion, a source told ESPN.
+EAST RUTHERFORD, N.J. -- Eli Manning is expected to return as the New York Giants' starting quarterback after a one-week demotion, a source tells ESPN.

 The Giants host the Dallas Cowboys on Sunday at MetLife Stadium.
 There had been talk of former players coming to the game and standing on the sideline in No. 10 Manning jerseys in a show of solidarity.